arthika333/sird-sirdv/README.md

 # arthika-sird-sirdv
-contains code for sird and sirdv models used for my ntcc research paper
+contains the code for sird and sirdv models used in my ntcc research paper

-uses multiple python libraries